 One could argue that Diana might have had an abrupt change of heart after writing to Nelson, then stole off to Michigan and Florida before flying to England.
 That seems unlikely, though, especially given the affection she heaps on Nelson six years later.
 We’ll get to that shortly.

 In Find a Way, Nyad sets the clock ahead a few years.
-She writes that the Michigan trip occurred sometime after she (Nyad) returned to New York for grad school.
-This places the event no earlier than 1973, with Diana no younger than 23.
+She writes that the Michigan trip occurred sometime after she (Nyad) returned to New York for graduate school.
+Nyad attended grad school from September 1973 through May 1974, so Diana would have been 24.
 (Find a Way, pp. 56-58).

 For the second exception, Nyad splits the difference:

 Although Nyad says she confided in an older friend about a year after the incidents, it was five years later when Nyad, then 22, told her story to a former Pine Crest teammate. (“Jack & Diana,” 14 June 2007)

 But no Laura Nyro concert fits the bill for either exception.
 After Nyro played Detroit in February of 1972, she didn’t return to the city for more than twenty years.